Carl Paladino: Call for executing Merrick Garland

+Paladino also has a habit of communicating via "open letter" which he uses to both debate and denigrate political opponents.

 Personal life

 Paladino resides in the South Buffalo portion of the city of Buffalo and is married to Mary Catherine Hannon.
 The two met at the Motel DeSoto in Allegany.
 He later bought and demolished the building after it fell into disrepair.
 They had three children together: William, Danielle Jacobs, and Patrick Paladino.
 (Patrick died March 30, 2009, from injuries received in an automobile accident).
 Paladino has one daughter from an extramarital affair with his former employee, Suzanne Brady.
 He has five grandchildren.

 During his gubernatorial concession speech, Paladino addressed his late son, Patrick.
 The chairwoman of the campaign, Nancy Naples, told The New York Times that Paladino gained a feeling of emotional closure through his gubernatorial campaign.
 He had said that the campaign was something his son wanted him to do.